asyncapi/asyncapi-react/README.md

   }
   ```

-3. Use web-component in the template as follow:
+3. Use web component in the template as follows:

   ```html
   <async-api-component [schema]="schema" [config]="config" [cssImportPath]="cssImportPath"></async-api-component>